GSA/site-scanning-engine/docs/layout.md

 ## Layout
-The project is laid out into serveral related components.
+The project is laid out into several related components.
 These components can be thought of as either "applications" or "libraries".

 ### Applications
 "Applications" have a `main.js` and are meant to be executables.
 These are found in the [apps](./apps) directory.